Fantastic Adventures scandal

 The Fantastic Adventures scandal was a 2019 scandal involving the YouTube channel Fantastic Adventures, run by Machelle Hackney Hobson of Maricopa, Arizona, in the United States.
+This included abuse of her 7 kids, including Jordyn and Stacy Hackney.
 The scandal began when one of Hobson's biological children contacted the police after witnessing her adopted siblings being systematically abused by her mother.
 Hobson and the channel garnered media attention, given the degree of Hobson's child abuse.

+Machelle Hobson

+Machelle Hackney Hobson was born on July 17, 1971, in Maricopa, Arizona.
+While little information is present, it is known that she had two sons before marrying Marine Corps serviceman Gino Valerio, with whom he divorced, and had two daughters afterwards.